Why Compare Retirement Planning and Mountain Biking?

 What Do You Need for Retirement Planning?

-We work with many people focused heavily on saving and investing for retirement in their working years.
+Many people we work who focus heavily on saving and investing for retirement in their working years.
 This is a critical piece, but only part of a real retirement plan.

 Have Confidence in Who is Building Your Retirement Plan

 A significant issue with bikes purchased from stores or websites not dedicated to cycling is the quality of assembly.
 This is directly related to who is building the bike.
 Most bikes bought from retailers like Walmart, Target, or even sporting goods stores like Dick’s or Academy, are shipped disassembled.
-That means store associates with little to no previous experience or training are tasked with assembly.
+That means store associates with little to no previous experience or training get the task of assembly.
 For this reason, most bikes bought from these sources require many adjustments before you should consider them trail-worthy.
 Would you feel confident riding down rough terrain at high speeds on a bike built by the target lady?

 Who Is On Your Team?